 In the traditional Passover meal, there are four phases each in which one cup of wine is served for drinking; that is four separate cups altogether.
 The first cup of wine (kiddush) is mixed with water and then served during the introductory rite.
 Here the father of the family leads a prayer of thanksgiving and blesses the food.
 The appetizers are consumed in this part of the meal.
 In the second stage, the second cup of wine (haggadah) is also mixed with water, but not consumed, for the son asks his father questions about the original Passover night and the Israelite’s exodus from Egypt, while the father replies by citing passages contained in the Pentateuch of the Old Testament.

 However, in the Gospels, Jesus is presented after the first and second cups of wine have been drunk, continuing with the mixing and serving of the third cup (berekah) which is served after the main meal (unleavened bread and the flesh of the sacrificed Passover lamb) has been eaten.
-With this third cup, Jesus is traditionally blessing and thanking God for having brought forth bread and the fruit of the vine on the earth (Lk.
+With this third cup, the ‘cup of salvation’, Jesus is traditionally blessing and thanking God for having brought forth bread and the fruit of the vine on the earth (Lk.
 22:14-20).
 So, it appears that our Lord is establishing a renewed paschal sacrificial meal of bread and wine while looking more towards the future than recollecting and reliving the past.

 As the apostles ate the traditional Passover meal between the serving of the second and third cups, Jesus was taking the place of the lamb and looked towards his own self-immolation for the forgiveness of sins.
 His sacrifice of himself began at the Last Supper as a pre-presentation of Calvary, when he blessed the bread and the wine and substantially transformed these species into his body and blood for the apostles to consume from then on instead of the flesh of the traditional lamb.
-This was still a sacrificial meal, but the one that fulfilled the Passover meal of the Mosaic covenant.
+This was still a sacrificial meal of thanksgiving, but the one that fulfilled the Passover meal of the Mosaic covenant.

 Further, it is important to note, as Dr. Brant Pitre points out in his insightful book Jesus and the Jewish Roots of the Eucharist, that at the Last Supper Jesus refrains from mixing and serving the fourth and final cup of wine (hallel) while he and his disciples are singing hymns (the hallel Psalms of David: 113-118) of praise and thanksgiving to God who is their “salvation” and the provider of “the bread of the earth and the fruit of the vine.”
 This is because he is extending the sacrificial meal of his body and blood by joining it to his passion and the immolation of himself on Calvary for the sins of the world.
 Dr. Pitre explains why Jesus left the traditional Passover meal unfinished on the eve of his passion and death.
 Jesus “has just celebrated the Last Supper in which he identified his own body as the sacrifice of the new Passover.
 He has also identified one of the cups of wine with his own blood, about to be poured out for the forgiveness of sins… Jesus implicitly identified himself as the new Passover lamb… By the time this new Passover is finished, Jesus will be dead… When the meal is finished and the final cup drunk, it will mean his own death has arrived.”

-Dr. Pitre goes on to explain that it is when Jesus is nailed to the Cross he drinks from this last fourth hallel cup of wine of salvation at the time he receives the vinegar mixed with wine (or sour wine) extended to him on a hyssop (a branch used in the Levitical sacrifice for sin), since it is by his death on the Cross that our Lord establishes the new marriage covenant between God and redeemed mankind in place of the covenant of the Old Dispensation.
-The new Passover meal is “finished” when Jesus bows his head and gives up his spirit right after he has consumed the mixed wine of the fourth cup.
+Dr. Pitre goes on to explain that it is when Jesus is nailed to the Cross he drinks from this last fourth hallel cup of wine at the time he receives the vinegar mixed with wine (or sour wine) extended to him on a hyssop (a branch used in the Levitical sacrifice for sin), since it is by his death on the Cross that our Lord establishes the new marriage covenant between God and redeemed mankind in place of the covenant of the Old Dispensation.
+The new Passover meal is “finished” when Jesus bows his head and gives up his spirit right after he has consumed the mixed wine of the fourth cup or ‘cup of completion’.
 His hour, which he first alludes to at the wedding feast in Cana, is now over, having begun at the Last Supper, and his disciples have already eaten his flesh and drunk his blood in the transubstantiated species of bread and wine.
 In the traditional Jewish Passover meal, the flesh of the sacrificed lamb must be eaten, or the sacrifice is rendered fruitless (Jn.
 6:54).